bandframework/bandframework/README.md

 - [nuclear_saturation](https://github.com/cdrischler/nuclear_saturation/tree/c4cfa45a1180b2739e217102d7380736d6844a11): A Bayesian mixture model approach to quantifying the empirical nuclear saturation point.
 - [QGP_Bayes](https://github.com/danOSU/QGP_Bayes/tree/4b3e2364f87a29ad2469f2b072053420fdaac8e9): A tutorial on the use of JETSCAPE_SIMS tools to infer parameters of the QGP.
 - SaMBA ([v1.2.1](https://github.com/asemposki/SAMBA/releases/tag/v1.2.1 )): The Sandbox for Mixing via Bayesian Analysis.

-Past projects that are no longer maintained but still may be of interest include:
 - rose ([v1.1.8](https://github.com/bandframework/rose/releases/tag/v1.1.8 )): A reduced-order scattering emulator.
+Note: no longer maintained, see [software/rose/README.md](software/rose/README.md) for details.

 ## Downloading and using the BAND Framework